-The general public are able to make complaints to the Council about the conduct and/or service received from licensed drivers and operators and the Authority shall adhere to the following procedure:-
+The general public are able to make complaints to the Council about the conduct and/or service received from licensed drivers and operators and the Authority shall adhere to the following procedure;

-- ascertain facts regarding complaint and decide if actionable; - register the complaint and refer to investigating officer; - complainant contacted within 5 working days; - complaint investigated; - decision made; and - all parties informed of that decision
+- ascertain facts regarding complaint and decide if actionable; - register the complaint and refer to investigating officer; - · complainant contacted within 5 working days; - complaint investigated; - · decision made; and - all parties informed of that decision

 Licensed drivers and operators subject of a written complaint shall be informed of the nature of the complaint, including date, time and location of the incident and if necessary given sufficient notice to attend an interview.
 Interviews with licence holders shall not be carried out under the Police and Criminal Evidence Act 1984 (P.A.C.E) code of practice, unless the licence holder is suspected of an offence.

-Licence holders can attend an informal interview with a support person who shall not be expected to speak at the interview but merely to support by physical presence.
+Licence holders can attend an informal interview with a support person who shall not be permitted to speak at the interview but merely to support by physical presence.
 If the complaint is unsubstantiated then it is likely that no further action will be taken against the licence holder.
 It may be necessary to issue written advice to a licence holder but this does not infer that the licence holder was found to have acted wrongly.

-Substantiated complaints of a serious nature relating to public safety, dishonesty or violence shall result in the matter being referred for a licence determination.
+Substantiated complaints that breach byelaws or conditions of licence can result in the offender being issued with penalty points.
+Substantiated complaints of a serious nature relating to public safety, dishonesty or violence shall result in the matter being referred for a licence review.